Love in the Great Smoky Mountains: A National Park Romance

 Pretty Good!

-At first I thought Nick Bateman was TOO Handsome, if that is possible, but he grew on me.
-Kebbel was gorgeous yet down to earth and I thought she had good chemistry with the hero, and zero chemistry with the red herring.
+At first, I thought Nick Bateman was TOO Handsome if that is possible, but he grew on me.
+Kebbel was gorgeous yet down to earth and I thought she had good chemistry with the hero, and zero chemistry with the red-herring boyfriend.
 The movie was beautifully shot with gorgeous and colorful flowers and paint.
 It had a real romantic and professional crisis that really actually worried me for about a second.
 The downside was that Kebbel’s character did a real stupid thing near the end which I couldn’t even believe, and her paintings were kind of sickeningly sweet

 April 7, 2019